 - 1. The information on major shareholders, which is provided by the Taiwan Depository & Clearing Corporation, summarized the shareholders who held over 5% of the total non physical common stocks and preferred stocks (including treasury stocks) on the last business date of each quarter.
 The registered non physical stocks may be different from the capital stocks disclosed in the financial statement due to different calculations basis. - 2.
+The Company based on the Board of Directors approved the proposal, to raise capital increase through private placement of 7,200 thousand common stock on November 2, 2023.
+As of December 31, 2023, common stock has not delivered yet. - 3.
 In the case of the above information, if the shareholder delivers the shares to the trust, the shares will be disclosed as a personal account under the trust account of the principal opened by the trustee.
 As for the shareholders' declaration of more than 10% of the insider's shareholdings under the Securities and Exchange Act, the shareholders' stocks should be included in their own shareholdings, plus, the shares delivered to the trust, wherein the shareholders have the right of decision on using the trust property.
 For information on insider's equity declaration, please refer to market observation post system.